All Episodes

 They've been historic.

-Let's go back to May, when he started out in Saudi Arabia and Israel and the Vatican, and then he went to uh the G7, he went to I mean, it's just unbelievable all the things he's done.
+Let's go back to May when he started out in Saudi Arabia and Israel and the Vatican, and then he went to the G7.

 And I think for those who are preparing their one-year anniversaries of his presidency, they want to talk about Russia.

-Every nation has put out the red carpet treatment for him with a great deal of respect and a great deal of engagement and and enthusiasm.
+Every nation has put out the red carpet treatment for him with a great deal of respect and a great deal of engagement and enthusiasm.

-You see the people lining the streets, you see the heads of state, you just see unprecedented um shows of support and enthusiasm and curiosity for this president, and he's not always treated that way here at home by those who are in charge of covering him.
+And he's not always treated that way here at home by those who are in charge of covering him.

 So there's a contrast as well.

-Uh and uh I think you're right on a lot of fronts.
+And I think you're right on a lot of fronts.

 To me, that is a prescription that Republicans will get slaughtered in the midterms a year from now.

-Well, we respect the process, and we're very glad that The House and Senate have already begun the process because this president has been saying for one year since he was elected, Sean, that cutting taxes for the middle class and reducing the corporate income tax from the highest in the developed world at 35% to somewhere below the 23% average at about 20%.
+Well, we respect the process, and we're very glad that the House and Senate have already begun the process because this president has been saying for one year since he was elected, Sean, that cutting taxes for the middle class and reducing the corporate income tax from the highest in the developed world at 35% to somewhere below the 23% average at about 20%.

-So we very much urge uh those legislators to take a serious look at having an immediate and a permanent corporate tax cut because we know that they're way overdue.
+So we very much urge those legislators to take a serious look at having an immediate and a permanent corporate tax cut because we know that they're way overdue.

 We hope it'll be bipartisan.